 - To establish a likely risk of injury it will not be enough to provide internet literature, or a council listing of a particular type of tree as undesirable.
-The Court will generally need expert medical evidence provided according to its Standard Medical Directions.
-These can be found on the Court’s website (Oakey v Owners Corporation).
+The Court will generally need expert medical evidence provided according to the Expert Witness Code of Conduct in Schedule 7 to the Uniform Civil Procedure Rules 2005 (Oakey v Owners Corporation).

 - The damage must not be minor or insignificant, for example, a negligible displacement of a fence or a badly secured vent pipe being knocked over (Bailey v Gould NSWLEC 1062).